logicforkidz/PythonDrills/RealWorld/gmail/README.md

 ***What is in an email***

 An email is very much like the snail mail that you send in a paper envelop.
-The difference is that all the parts are digitially encoded and appened to each other so that the email can be securely sent to recepient with all its parts intact.
+The difference is that all the parts are digitially encoded and appened to each other in the MIME format so that the email can be securely sent to recepient with all its parts intact.
+You can read about MIME atg https://docs.oracle.com/cd/E19957-01/816-6028-10/asd3j.htm